Issuecoding/Air-Quality-monitoring-ESP8266-with-display/README.md

 2. 7 connecting wires
 3. MQ-135 gas sensor
 4. ESP8266
-5. SH1106 128x64 OLED display, **not to be confused with similarly looking SSD1306 by Adafruit!**
+5. SH1106 128x64 OLED display, **not to be confused with the similarly looking SSD1306 by Adafruit!**

 Because the SH1106 and SSD1306 are not the same, they require different libraries to work.
 The library to use for the SH1106 is U8g2